Nathan Lowe

-Nathan Alexander Lowe (born 18 September 2005) is an English professional footballer who plays as a forward for League One side Stockport County on loan from Championship club Stoke City.
+Nathan Alexander Lowe (born 18 September 2005) is an English professional footballer who plays as a forward for club Hibernian on loan from club Stoke City.

 Club career

 Stoke City

 Lowe was born in Harlow and played youth football for Bishop's Stortford before his family moved to Cheshire where he attended Lymm High School.
 He played for Egerton before joining the Stoke City academy in May 2016.
 Lowe signed a professional contract on his 17th birthday in September 2022.
 Lowe made his senior debut on 18 February 2023 in a 1–0 defeat away at Blackpool.
 Lowe scored his first goal in senior football on 30 September 2023, earning Stoke a late 3–2 victory against Bristol City.
 Lowe signed a new four-and-a-half-year contract with Stoke in January 2024.

 Lowe joined League Two side Walsall, on 22 August 2024 on loan for the 2024–25 season.
 Lowe scored his first two goals in a 3–2 win in the EFL Cup against Huddersfield Town; he had missed a penalty earlier in the match.
 Lowe scored his first league goal in a 2–1 win over Cheltenham Town.
 After scoring ten goals in 18 matches for the Saddlers, Lowe was named as EFL Young Player of the Month for October 2024.
 His good form continued as Walsall pulled twelve points clear at the top of the league, five goals and one assist seeing him named EFL League Two Player of the Month for December 2024.
 After scoring 18 goals in 30 appearances for Walsall, Lowe was recalled by Stoke on 12 January 2025.
 Lowe scored on his first game back for the club, in a 1–1 away draw at West Bromwich Albion.
 On April 27 2025, he was named EFL League Two Young Player of the Season.

 On 30 July 2025, Lowe joined League One side Stockport County on loan for the 2025–26 season.
+After scoring seven goals in 26 appearances for the Hatters, Lowe returned to Stoke due to injury.
+In January 2026, Lowe joined Wycombe Wanderers on loan for the remainder of the 2025–26 season.
+He scored a goal on his debut for Wycombe against Stevenage.
+Lowe made 14 appearances for the Chairboys, scoring four goals which included a brace in a 3–3 draw away at Huddersfield Town.

+On 14 July 2026, Lowe agreed a contract extension through until 2029, and joined Scottish Premiership club Hibernian on loan for the 2026–27 season.
+On 30 July, Lowe scored his first goal for Hibs in a 4–1 UEFA Conference League qualifier victory against Kosovan side Malisheva.